Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Background: Quantization formats and rounding schemes

-\textbf{Forward pass.} The forward pass is different from the backward pass in that unbiasedness at the tensor level is not necessarily a guarantee of unbiasedness at the model level since the activation functions and loss function are not linear.
-For example, suppose we have two weight layers $W_1, W_2$, activation $f$, input $x$, and the SR quantizer $Q$.
+\textbf{Forward phase} The forward phase is different from the backward and updates phases in that unbiasedness at the tensor level is not necessarily a guarantee of unbiasedness at the model level since the activation functions and loss functions are not linear.
+For example, suppose we have two weight layers $W_1, W_2$, activation $f$, input $x$, and an SR quantizer $Q$.
 Then, despite that $Q$ is unbiased (i.e., $EQ(x)=x$), we get:

 since $f$ is non-linear.
-This means there is no point to use SR in the forward path, since it will increase the MSE (\cref{inequality}), but it will not fix the bias issue.
+This means there is no point to use SR in the forward path since it will increase the MSE (\cref{inequality}), but it will not fix the bias issue.